Ready to register for classes at ECC? Here's what you need to know about our procedures.

 You may be able to substitute a non-required course for one of your required courses if you can demonstrate that it covers similar content.

 You'll need to get written permission from the appropriate instructional dean and faculty member and place it on file with the Registration & Records Office.
-Contact your academic advisor for more information.
+Contact Academic & Transfer Advising for more information.

 Join a Class Waitlist